SooryaGeorge7/Dental_Decor/TESTING.md

 All pages were tested using [Wave Evaluation Tool](https://wave.webaim.org/) via the Chrome extension.
 The following errors were found and corrected :

+1. There was a Contrast error for home page.
+The yellow i chose was used with white text which gave a contrast error.
+I changed the text to black.
+2. Headings were not in sequential order, this was corrected on all pages.
+3. Images had alerted suspicious alt test which were also corrected.
+4. First headings on each page were not starting with h1 tag.

+All the above alerts and errors were corrected but there remained alerts for redundant link.
+This would be the case for pages that would have links to all pages pages on other areas other than just the navbar.

+All pages otherwise passed WAVE validation.

 ****